SuperDARN/pydarn/docs/user/citing.md

 ## Acknowledgements

-pyDARN uses other python libraries and the SuperDARN communities help.
+pyDARN uses other python libraries and the SuperDARN community's help.

 ### Python Library References